Last updated: June 03, 2024

 Step 10: Close the sale

 At closing, you will sign all the paperwork required to complete the purchase, including your loan documents.
 It typically takes a couple of days for your loan to be funded after the paperwork is returned to the lender.
-Once the check is delivered to the seller, you are ready to move into your new home!
+Once the check is delivered to the seller, you are ready to begin moving into your new home!

-Closing thoughts: Buying a house in 2023
+Closing thoughts: Buying a house in 2024

 Discover Home Loans doesn’t offer purchase mortgages, but home equity loans and cash out refinances are options to keep in mind when you have home equity to tap into.